 It can get unorganized pretty quickly, especially with so many moving parts.

-Online wedding invitations save you from this possible “organizational challenge” and enable you to track opens and resend them much more efficiently than the physical wedding invitation mailing process.
+Online wedding invitations (digital) save you from this possible “organizational challenge” and enable you to track opens and resend them much more efficiently than the physical wedding invitation mailing process.

 * Easy Access for Guests

 Simplified communication.
 Email invitations provide a direct and efficient way to communicate with your guests.
 You can easily send out pre-wedding updates, reminders, or changes in plans to everyone at once.